NHS funding for Microprocessor Knees

 4. Goal setting: This refers to the outlining of SMART objectives

-5. Trial: Once you have been accepted a trial will be arranged, allowing you to trial two separate units so that you are able to compare prior to making a decision on which is most suited for you
+5. Trial: Once you have been accepted, a trial will be arranged, allowing you to trial and compare two separate units prior to making a decision on which is most suited for you

-Following this process a number of outcome measures will be assessed as to the overall and continued suitability of the MPK.
+Following this process, a number of outcomes will be measured on the overall and continued suitability of the MPK.

 FAQs